ManyiLi12345/GRAINS/README.md

 ## Reconstruct the generated indoor scenes
 	run ./5-reconVAE/main_recon.m
 It reconstructs the object OBBs in each scene from the generated hierarchy.
 The topview images are saved in `./0-data/5-generated_scenes/images/`.

+# Ciatition
+Please cite the paper if you use this code for research:

+@article{li2018grains,
+	title={GRAINS: Generative Recursive Autoencoders for Indoor Scenes}, author={Li, Manyi and Gadi Patil, Akshay and Xu, Kai and Chaudhuri, Siddhartha and Khan, Owais and Shamir, Ariel and Tu, Changhe and Chen, Baoquan and Cohen-Or, Daniel and Zhang, Hao}, journal={ACM Transactions on Graphics},
+	volume={},
+	number={},
+	year={},
+	publisher={ACM}
+}